Optimality of testing procedures for survival data: Tests maximizing the expected power

 \section{Tests maximizing the expected power}

-We identify an $\alpha$-level test with maximum Bayesian expected power.
-Explicit expressions have been obtained for the case where the set $\mcal{P}_0$ which defines the null hypothesis $(H_0: P\in\mcal{P}_0)$ is finite \citep{Chen2013}.
-Instead, our choice of $H_0$ includes all distributions that are invariant with respect to permutations of treatment assignment $a_1$, $\ldots$, $a_n$.
-We show that the maximum-BEP test is a \emph{permutation test}.
-This is obtained by computing or approximating the distribution of real-valued \emph{test statistic} $T(x)$ across all permutations of the treatment assignments, while the values of the follow-up times $t$ and censoring indicators $d$ are kept fixed at the observed values.
+\R{R2_clarification} We construct an $\alpha$-level test with maximum Bayesian expected power for the null hypothesis $H_0: P\in\mcal{P}_0$, which includes all distributions invariant with respect to permutations of the treatment assignments $a_1$, $\ldots$, $a_n$.
+We show that the optimal test can be obtained in the form of a \emph{permutation test}.
+Any permutation test is obtained by computing or approximating the distribution of some real-valued \emph{test statistic} $T(x)$ across all permutations of the treatment assignments, while the values of the follow-up times $t$ and censoring indicators $d$ are kept fixed at the observed values.